-In March 2011, the World Shipping Council (WSC) and the International Chamber of Shipping (ICS) submitted a formal proposal to the International Maritime Organization (IMO) to consider issuance of a regulation making it mandatory for containers to be weighed prior to being stowed aboard ships.
+In March 2011, the World Shipping Council (WSC) and the International Chamber of Shipping (ICS) submitted a formal proposal to the International Maritime Organization (IMO) to consider issuance of a regulation making it mandatory for packed containers to be weighed as a condition for being stowed aboard ships.

 The work item to address container weighing was assigned to the IMO Sub-Committee on Dangerous Goods, Solid Cargoes and Containers (DSC), which began consideration of this subject at its September 2011 meeting.
-To assist the sub-committee in its consideration of mandatory container weighing, the World Shipping Council (WSC), the International Chamber of Shipping (ICS) and BIMCO, submitted a joint paper, "Development of Measures to Prevent Loss of Containers," that recommends that the Safety of Life At Sea (SOLAS) Convention be amended to require verification of containers' actual weight before stowing aboard a ship regulated by SOLAS.
+To assist the sub-committee in its consideration of mandatory container weighing, the World Shipping Council (WSC), the International Chamber of Shipping (ICS) and BIMCO submitted a joint paper, "Development of Measures to Prevent Loss of Containers," that recommends that the Safety of Life At Sea (SOLAS) Convention be amended to require verification of containers' actual weights before stowing aboard a ship regulated by SOLAS.
 In December of 2011, the International Association of Ports and Harbors (IAPH) also voiced their support for these SOLAS amendments.